Sports Coach Logo Sports Coach Training Principles Fitness Components

 Detail-oriented

 The best coaches plan with meticulous attention to detail.
-Very little escapes their notice because it is the cumulative things that make the team excellent or average.
+Very little escapes their notice because the cumulative things make the team excellent or average.

 Communication

-Strong communication skills are one of the most important of all attributes or skills a coach can have.
+Strong communication skills are one of the most important attributes or skills a coach can have.

-- Listening -- We talk with our mouths, but we listen with our ears and our hearts.
+• Listening -- We talk with our mouths but hear with our ears and hearts.

 Passion

-Passion shows that a coach intensely cares about his team, its destiny, and its individuals.
+Passion shows that a coach cares about his team, its destiny, and its individuals.

 Information

-A team cannot operate efficiently without necessary information regarding plays, roles, expectations, etc. Knowledge, properly applied, is power.
-The best teams are most knowledgeable about the game, the little ins, and outs, and how the sport is played.
+A team cannot operate efficiently without information regarding plays, roles, expectations, etc. Knowledge, properly applied, is power.
+The best teams are the most knowledgeable about the game, its little ins and outs, and how the sport is played.

 Discipline

-The better a coach teaches discipline, the more disciplined her players are.
-She teaches best by withholding the things she wants until she attains the things she needs.
+The better a coach teaches discipline, the more disciplined the players are.
+They teach best by withholding what they want until they attain what is required.

 Delaying gratification